 Use standard precautions while providing care.
 When assisting the resident with toileting and perineal care the CNA should always wear disposable gloves for protection from body excretions.

 Clean skin and provide perineal care, using mild soap and water or skin-cleaning spray/wipes according to facility policy.
 Cleansing from clean to dirty areas and leave skin clean and dry.

 Females - cleanse from front to back, being careful not to contaminate urethral meatus with vaginal secretions or fecal matter, using a separate portion of cloth with each wipe.
-Refer to page 281.
+Refer to textbook page 287.

 Observe for signs of skin redness or irritation.
 Report to nurse.

 Adult briefs or clothing protectors may be used.
 Assist the resident with applying undergarments, clothing.
 Provide comfort and proper positioning.

 Provide pads on bed as needed.

 Clothing protectors or incontinence products are to be changed when wet or soiled.